 When you’re throwing a party, the music is one of the most important things.
 You want to make sure that everyone can hear the music, but you don’t want it to be so loud that people can’t have a conversation.

-In this article, we will discuss how loud speakers should be for a party and give you some tips on how to choose the right speaker for your event!
+In this article, we will discuss how many decibels are needed for a party and give you some practical tips on how to choose the right home party speakers for your event!

 Decide on the purpose of your party – is it for socializing or listening to music and speaking?